chronicc/vagrant-template/README.md

 - `VAGRANT_VM_CPUS`: The number of cpus.
 Defaults to 4.
 - `VAGRANT_VM_MEMORY`: The amount of memory in MB.
 Defaults to 4096.

+### Dissable Checkpoint

+- `VAGRANT_CHECKPOINT_DISABLE`: If this is set to `true`, Vagrant will not check if there is a newer version of itself available.

 ## Nodes configuration

 - `aliases`: A list of aliases for the node.
 These aliases can be used to connect to the node via ssh.